joe7575/Minetest-Hyperloop/README.md

 * It can be used even on small servers (Raspberry PI) without lagging
 * No configuration or programming of the tube network is necessary (only the station names have to be entered)

-The mod includes many different blocks for tubes, junctions, stations, elevators, ticket/booking machine, map tool, station builder, tube robot, and some signs and decoration blocks.
-It also includes WiFi tube blocks for very large distances (admin feature).
+The mod includes many different kind of blocks:
+- Hyperloop Stations Block to automatically build the pod/car
+- Hyperloop Booking Machine for the station to select the destination
+- Hyperloop Tube to connect two stations
+- Hyperloop Junction Block to connect up to 4 tubes for complex network structures
+- Hyperloop Tube Robot to automatically build tubes
+- Hyperloop Stations Sign
+- Hyperloop Promo Poster for station advertisement
+- Hyperloop Elevator to reach other levels
+- Hyperloop Elevator Shaft to connect two elevator cars
+- Hyperloop Station Book with all available stations (for builders/engineers)
+- Hyperloop Tube Crowbar to crack tube lines (for admins)
+- Hyperloop WiFi Tubes for very large distances (admin feature) ..and more.

 Browse on: ![GitHub](https://github.com/joe7575/Minetest-Hyperloop)